 - Procedure to prevent bacterial contamination during milking

 This may be one of the longest procedures on your SSOP document.
 It usually contains many steps and specific instructions.
 The experienced dairy farmer can simply write down how they usually perform this task and then compare it to the many examples available and update it.
 This may enable the farmer to identify the additional care needed for this procedure when producing for the raw dairy market.
 There are many good examples that can be studied.
-See this milking hygiene routine checklist, RAWMI-listed farmers' SSOPs as examples, or see Tim Wightman's Raw Milk Production Handbook.
-There are many guidelines and books on how to produce raw drinking milk (RDM) that the farmer should already be aware of.
+See RAWMI-listed farmers' SSOPs as examples and the Risk Identification and Risk Reduction Program's Milking Conditions risk category: